philjackson2/COMP3000-Rooms-Randomly/Testing 1/README.txt

 You also have a closed room and boss to signify and end to the dungeon.

+Finally there is the 'Wait Time'.
+This is how long you want it to run for generating rooms.

 Once everything is set up simply run the scene and the randomised dungeon will be generated.

 --Customisation--